-A collaborative project to document and publish ecstasy pill contents through laboratory testing.
-EcstasyData.org conducts laboratory pill testing itself, as well as publishing data from other testing programs.
-EcstasyData is owned and operated by Erowid.org, all testing results are edited by Erowid's editorial staff.
-Please direct questions about this project or the website to email@example.com.
+A project of Erowid Center to document and publish ecstasy pill contents through laboratory testing.
+EcstasyData.org manages its own laboratory pill testing as well as publishing data from other testing programs.
+It is owned and operated by Erowid; all testing results are edited by Erowid's editorial staff.
+Please direct questions about this project or the website to firstname.lastname@example.org.

-Ecstasydata.org sponsors ecstasy tablet testing in the United States through DDL.
-See Send in a Pill for more information.
+Ecstasydata.org sponsors ecstasy tablet testing in the United States through Drug Detection Labs (DDL).
+See Send in a tablet for testing for more information.
 Ecstasydata.org's testing program started in July 2001.

 Energy Control (EC) is a drug prevention project that consists of peer-to-peer interventions, school workshops, and the use of new technologies and other activities in the area of risk reduction associated with drug use.
 It is oriented toward young people who use drugs (legal or illegal) in their leisure time as well as people who are not users but have friends who are.
 The project trains and coordinates a group of young volunteers who go to party contexts and set up information booths about drugs, drug testing and risk reduction practices.
 It also provides classroom-based workshops on attitudes towards drugs to youth under 18 .
 EC is part of a non-profit organization, the Well Being and Development Association (Asociación Bienestar y Desarrollo - ABD).
 Its scope of action is Spain, with offices in Catalonia, Madrid, the Balearic Islands and Andalucía.